CataCsas/enterprise-homelab/README.md

 The environment is built using:

-- **pfSense** as the edge firewall, inter-VLAN router, and perimeter control
+- **Netgate SG-2100** as pfSense edge firewall, inter-VLAN router, DHCP, and perimeter control
-- **Cisco Catalyst switching** for VLAN segmentation, trunking, and access-layer enforcement
+- **Cisco Catalyst WS-C3560CX-8PC-S** for VLAN segmentation, trunking, and access-layer enforcement
 - **VLAN-based segmentation** to separate users, infrastructure, IoT, and guest traffic
 - **Wazuh SIEM (Linux-based)** for centralized log collection, alerting, and security monitoring

-Core infrastructure components (pfSense, Cisco switch, SIEM) use static IP addressing to ensure stable routing, predictable firewall enforcement, and consistent log ingestion.
+Core infrastructure components are statically addressed to ensure stable routing, predictable firewall enforcement, and consistent log ingestion.

 The lab emphasizes **architectural decisions, security rationale, and operational discipline** aligned with SOC workflows.